Master of Physician Assistant Studies

 Degree Requirements

-• Four-year bachelor’s degree or graduate degree at a regionally accredited institution within the United States.
+• A bachelor’s degree or graduate degree at a regionally accredited institution within the United States.
 Degree must be completed by December 31 of the application year.
-Additional instruction can be found on the How to Apply tab on the website above.
+Preference is given to health or science degree and/or advanced degrees.

 • A minimum undergraduate GPA of 3.0 or higher (on a 4.0 scale) is required.
 Consideration is given with more recent transcripts showing significant improvement in science coursework.